Why does this matter?

 Since fall of 2014, the University started to install Zon Powersol stations, which are off the grid power charging stations for mobile devices.
 These devices feature a battery pack that fully charges in about 5 hours and can simultaneously charge 3 devices as fast as a wall socket.
 The University currently has 12 of these systems (6 around The Lair and 6 around various housing locations) to help reduce plug loads across campus and encourage students to work outdoors.
 Together these systems can offset nearly 1,000 kilowatt hours a year of energy use compared to being plugged into a normal wall outlet.

-Recently, in 2015, as part of the construction of a ground-breaking LEED Gold Life Science Building (see Green Building page), LMU continued to solidify its commitment to alternative energy by adding 7,982.70 square feet of additional rooftop panels, generating an additional 200,000 kilowatt hours annually.
+In 2015, as part of the construction of a ground-breaking LEED Gold Life Science Building, LMU continued to solidify its commitment to alternative energy by adding 7,982 square feet of additional rooftop panels, generating an additional 200,000 kilowatt hours annually.